 NRL scheme and MTD: how the two run alongside

-A separate but related case: a non-resident landlord with UK property, where the NRL scheme governs UK letting-agent withholding.
+A separate but related case is where you are a non-resident landlord with UK property, so the NRL scheme governs UK letting-agent withholding.
 Both the NRL scheme and MTD ITSA continue to apply from 6 April 2026; neither displaces the other.

-The NRL scheme requires UK letting agents to withhold basic rate tax (20%) on UK rental income paid to non-resident landlords, unless the landlord holds NRL1/2/3 approval (which lifts the withholding obligation but does not remove the landlord's UK tax liability).
-The MTD ITSA mandate from 6 April 2026 applies to non-resident landlords with UK property the same way it applies to UK residents: where qualifying income crosses £50,000 (April 2026 mandate, dropping to £30,000 April 2027, £20,000 April 2028), the landlord is in MTD and must file quarterly updates.
+The NRL scheme requires UK letting agents to withhold basic rate tax (20%) on UK rental income paid to non-resident landlords, unless you hold NRL1/2/3 approval (which lifts the withholding obligation but does not remove your UK tax liability).
+The MTD ITSA mandate from 6 April 2026 applies to non-resident landlords with UK property the same way it applies to UK residents: where your qualifying income crosses £50,000 (April 2026 mandate, dropping to £30,000 April 2027, £20,000 April 2028), you are in MTD and must file quarterly updates.

 The two regimes interact at the final declaration stage.
-NRL-withheld tax appears as tax already paid against the year-end UK liability on the rental income; the MTD ITSA final declaration consolidates the quarterly profit data with the NRL-withheld tax credit.
-Where the landlord has NRL approval, no withholding has taken place but the MTD filing duty still applies on the qualifying-income test.
+NRL-withheld tax appears as tax already paid against your year-end UK liability on the rental income, and the MTD ITSA final declaration consolidates the quarterly profit data with the NRL-withheld tax credit.
+If you hold NRL approval, no withholding has taken place but the MTD filing duty still applies once you meet the qualifying-income test.

 Three operational traps with foreign property in MTD